 - Each hero in Superhero League of Hoboken has one main power, which can range from necessary mobility (being able to swim), combat-worthy (induce rust, put animals to sleep, raise cholesterol) and always useful; supportive (see through pizza boxes, clean almost any mess, vanquish baked goods) and nice to have along when the need calls for it; and highly specific (eat spicy food, fold road maps) which are called for once, maybe twice in the whole game, to complete a very specific challenge.
 (The hostel is buried in old, unfolded roadmaps!
 This looks like a job for Princess Glovebox!)
 There is precisely one power which never sees any use: the undroppable Crimson Tape's ability to Create Organizational Charts (though it might explain why he is the designated leader of the League...).

-- In the DS rerelease of Super Mario 64, Wario is one of the new playable characters.
+- In the DS rerelease, Wario is one of the new playable characters.
 For the most part, he's useless compared to the other characters, but he is the only one able to break the black bricks.

-- Mega Man Day in the Limelight 2 gives us Bubble Man as a playable character.
+- Mega Man Day in the Limelight 2 has Bubble Man as a playable character.
 He's the only character that can swim, but you arn't likely to use him much outside the water.

 - Junpei in Persona 3 is usually considered a Tier-Induced Scrappy due to his Master of None tendancies.
 There is, however, one later boss that he is actually useful for as it is immune to everything except physical attacks.
 Of course, Akihiko, Ken, and Aigis is still a better combination; but it brings him from totally useless to at least somewhat useful.